 I dedicated 12 years to improving organizational leadership through academic research and consulting.
-The boatload of enthusiasm I had at the start of this career eventually mutated into a heap of painful frustration and boredom.
-Every research project I touched felt like a merry-go-round that repeatedly crystallized the same depressing theme: The vast majority of transformation initiatives fail because most people are resistant to change.
+The boatload of enthusiasm I had at the start of this career eventually mutated into a heap of painful frustration.
+Each project repeatedly crystallized the same depressing theme: Most transformation initiatives fail because people are resistant to change.
+It was time to hop off the merry-go-round and find a better way to tackle this problem…

-In 2015, I left a director-level position at a nonprofit trade association in Washington, D.C. to become an entrepreneur.
+In 2015, I left a director-level position at a nonprofit trade association in Washington, D.C. to become an technology entrepreneur.
 I launched a start-up and won competitive government funding from the National Science Foundation.
-My mandate was to innovate and commercialize a technological platform that would in essence extract “genius” level knowledge from healthcare workers and disseminate their insights across vast professional networks.
-However, my business partnership collapsed halfway into the grant.
-I launched a new business on my own and reapplied for the same grant, but this time my proposal was rejected.
+My mandate was to innovate and commercialize a technological platform that would extract, code and disseminate successful strategies for organizational improvement across healthcare facilities.
+However, my business partnership collapsed halfway into the grant – while I also realized that technology building wasn’t the imprint I wanted to leave behind.

 - Ten years of academic research and practical experience with leadership, organizational and social change